hashkat/hashkat/docs/input.md

   true
 ```

-If *true* a simulation will produce two additional files in the output directory, *network.dat* and *network.gexf*.
+If *true* a simulation will produce two additional files in the output directory, *network.dat* and *network.gexf*. *network.dat* contains two columns, where the entities in the first column are following the entities in the second column. *network.gexf*
+is a file which can be used to visualize smulated networks on programs like [Gephi](http://gephi.github.io/).

 ```python
 entity_stats:
   true
 ```

+If *true*, a simulation will produce additional files in the output directory named after the particular entity types within the simulation as *entitytype_info.dat* (e.g. the presence of a Standard entity type will produce a file labelled *Standard_info.dat*).
+Within this file can be found !!!!!!!!!!!!!!!

 ```python
 degree_distributions:
   true
 ```

+If *true*, the in, out, and cumulative degree distributions will be produced in the output directory for each simulated month, as, in the case of the zeroth month, in-degree_distribution_month_000.dat, out-degree_distribution_month_000.dat, and
+cumulative-degree_distribution_month_000.dat respectively.

 ```python
 tweet_analysis: